Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Expiration date: June 15, 2026

-- Earliest renewal date: May 1, 2026
+- Earliest you can renew: May 1, 2026

-Why Renew Early
+Why You Should Renew Early

-- ⚠️ Late renewal may require new training
+- Late renewal may require new training

 Oregon CHL Renewal Requirements